Magdalena Fręch: 2023: WTA 1000 third round, top 75

-2024: First WTA 500 title
+2024: Major fourth round, WTA 500 title, top 25

 Fręch reached the third round at the Australian Open defeating Daria Saville and 16th seed Caroline Garcia, her first top-20 career win.
 She defeated qualifier Anastasia Zakharova to reach the fourth round of a major for the first time in her career.
-As a result, she reached a new career-high ranking, at world No. 51.
+As a result, she reached a new career-high WTA singles ranking, at world No. 51 on 29 January 2024.

 At the WTA 1000 Dubai Championships, she reached the round of 16 as a qualifier, defeating 14th seed Ekaterina Alexandrova, her second top-20 win, and Petra Martić.
 She lost to fourth seed Elena Rybakina in three sets.
 As a result, she moved into the top 50 of the rankings on 26 February 2024.

 In June, Fręch reached the quarterfinals at the Nottingham Open, before losing to eventual champion Katie Boulter.

 In July, at the Prague Open, she defeated third seed Anhelina Kalinina in the quarterfinals.
 She reached a historic first all-Polish WTA Tour final in the Open Era after 16 years old wildcard Laura Samson's retirement.
 She lost her first final to compatriot Magda Linette, in straight sets.

 On her debut at the Cincinnati Open where she qualified for the main draw, she recorded her first win over Marie Bouzková before losing in the second round to Olympic champion, Zheng Qinwen.
 She followed this good showing by reaching the quarterfinals at the newly upgraded WTA 500 Monterrey Open where she lost to second seed Emma Navarro.

 Seeded fifth at the Guadalajara Open, she reached her first WTA 500 final with wins over Emina Bektas, Ashlyn Krueger, wildcard player Marina Stakusic and fourth seed Caroline Garcia.
 Next, she defeated qualifier Olivia Gadecki, in straight sets, to lift her first WTA Tour title.
 As a result, she moved into a new career-high in the top 35 on 16 September 2024, becoming the Polish No. 2 women's player ahead of Magda Linette.
 She became the ninth first-time titlist on the WTA Tour.
 She also became the fourth Polish woman to win a tour-level title after Agnieszka Radwańska, Magda Linette and Iga Świątek.
 At the China Open where Fręch was seeded for the first time at a WTA 1000, she defeated qualifier Alycia Parks, in three sets and 12th seed Diana Shnaider to record her first two wins at the tournament and reached her first round of 16 at a WTA 1000 in her career.

 In the second round of the Wuhan Open, Fręch beat sixth seed Emma Navarro in three sets, recording the first win over a top 10 player in her career, to reach back-to-back rounds of 16 at the 1000-level.
 Next, she reached her first WTA 1000 quarterfinal with an upset over ninth seed Beatriz Haddad Maia.
-As a result, she reached a new career-high in the top 25 on 14 October 2024.
+As a result, she reached a new career-high in the top 25, on 14 October 2024.